abhisek2004/LEARNING-PROJECT-1/README.md

 ---

+Here's a brief version of your getting started instructions:

+---

 ## 🚀 Getting Started

-To get a local copy of this project up and running, follow these steps:
+Follow these steps to get a local copy of the project:

 1. **Clone the repository:**
    ```bash